Am I Ever Gonna See Your Face Again

 "Am I Ever Gonna See Your Face Again" is an Australian rock song written by Doc Neeson, John Brewster and Rick Brewster, and performed by their group, the Angels.
 The song was initially recorded as a ballad in March 1976 but subsequently re-released as a rock song.
 The song reached number 58 on the Australian charts and stayed on the charts for nineteen weeks.

 A live single was released in January 1988 as the lead single from Live Line.
-The live version features the expletive-laden audience response, "No Way, Get Fucked, Fuck Off".
+The live version features the expletive-laden audience response, "No way, get fucked, fuck off".
 This chant has been described by The Guardian's Darryl Mason as "one of the most famous in Australian rock history".
 The single peaked at number 11 on the Kent Music Report.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Am I Ever Gonna See Your Face Again" was ranked number 11.
+In 2025 the song was voted 12th in the Triple J Hottest 100 of Australian Songs.